aimms/documentation/webui/app-management.rst

    :align: center
    :scale: 60%

-.. note:: At this point, please note that the order or the positioning of the widgets on a page is determined as follows:
+.. note:: Note that the order or the positioning of the widgets on a page is determined as follows:

           * for the `WebUI classic pages <webui-classic-pages.html>`_, the order of widgets on the page is the one given by the `Widget Manager <widget-manager.html>`_
           * for the `WebUI grid pages <webui-grid-pages.html>`_, the positioning of the widgets on the page is the one given by the corresponding **Page tab** of the `Page Manager with Grid Pages <webui-grid-pages.html#page-manager-with-grid-pages>`_.
 In this case, the copy-pasted or cut-pasted widgets are placed in the Unssigned area of the destination page.